mui/material-ui/docs/data/joy/components/link/link.md

 </Link>
 ```

-### With a typography
+### Usage with Typography

 The Link component can be used as a child of the [Typography](/joy-ui/react-typography/) component.
-In that case, the Link will inherit the typographic level scale from its Typography parent, unless a value for the `level` prop is specified.
+In this situation, the Link will inherit the typographic level scale from its Typography parent, unless you specify a value for the `level` prop on the Link itself.

 {{"demo": "LinkAndTypography.js"}}

 ## Third-party routing library

-Here's how you can use the Link component with libraries that also provide their version of it.
+The sections below explain how to integrate the Link component with third-party tools that have their own comparable component.

 ### Next.js